beralt/horepg/README.md

 The script fetches a channel list from TVHeadend, and tries to match channels found in the Horizon data to channels found in TVHeadend.
 As long as you keep the channel names as provided on the DVB-C network a match is very likely, and no configuration is required.

+EPG data for radio channels is added using oorboekje.nl as source.
+This is disabled by default, and enabled by passing the '-R' option on the commandline.

 Configuration
 -------------